Drazin Inverses in Categories: Drazin Inverses of Opposing Pairs of Maps

 \end{lemma}

-\begin{proof} If $(f,g)$ and $(u,v)$ are Drazin, we have that $fg$ and $vw$ are Drazin.
+\begin{proof} If $(f,g)$ and $(v,w)$ are Drazin, we have that $fg$ and $vw$ are Drazin.
 So by Lemma \ref{Drazin-commuting}, the outer square of the diagram on the left implies that $(fg)^D a = a (vw)^D$.
-Now by using this and the formulas in Theorem \ref{Drazin-equiv-inverse}, we compute that:
+Now by using this and Corollary \ref{cor:Drazinpairformulas}, we compute that:

 So $g^{\frac{D}{f}} b = a w^{\frac{D}{v}}$, and similarly we can also show that $f^{\frac{D}{g}} a = b v^{\frac{D}{w}}$.
 So the diagram on the right commutes as desired. \end{proof}